MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning: Experiments

-\textbf{Ablation on Control Method.} We finally investigate the effect of different control methods by comparing two high-level instruction approaches: navigation commands and LLM-generated meta actions.
-As detailed in Tab.~\ref{tab: meta-action}, the VLM-guided meta-actions IL model achieves 7.74 DS and 7.71\% SR improvements over the navigation-command baseline, indicating that VLM-derived meta-actions enable more effective reasoning in complex traffic scenarios.
-Employing online RL further improves meta-actions selection, yielding additional gains of 2.19 DS and 5.79\% SR.
+\textbf{Ablation on Control Method.} We further investigate the effects of different control methods by comparing two high-level instruction approaches: navigation commands and LLM-generated meta-actions.
+As detailed in Tab.~\ref{tab: meta-action} (b), the VLM-guided meta-actions IL model achieves 7.74 DS and 7.71\% SR improvements over the navigation-command baseline, indicating that VLM-derived meta-actions enable more effective reasoning in complex traffic scenarios.
+Meanwhile, employing online RL further improves meta-action selection, yielding additional gains of 2.19 DS and 5.79\% SR, which demonstrates that real-time interactive reinforcement learning can dynamically optimize the reasoning logic of vision-language meta-actions and better adapt to the constantly changing traffic environments.